ernestio/ernest-cli/README.md

 ## Installation

+### Master Branch

+Follow the instructions [here](http://docs.ernest.io/downloads/) to install the master branch of the cli.

+### Develop Branch

-In order to install it and have it running, you just need to run the following commands:
+In order to install the develop branch and have it running, you just need to run the following commands:

 ```
 $ git clone git@github.com:ernestio/ernest-cli.git